Vanessa Williams and Miss America: Miss America 1984

 During her reign as Miss America, Williams was criticized in some venues for winning.
 She later stated that "there were a lot of people that did not want me to be representative of the United States and Miss America.
 And not just white people alone.
 There were a lot of people who had issues ...
 I was too light.
 My eyes were the wrong color.
 My hair wasn't the right texture and getting criticism for being who I was."
 She was also the target of persistent racist hate mail and death threats (which she documented in her memoir, You Have No Idea).
 Thirty years later, when Miss America 2014 Nina Davuluri (who was also a former Miss New York and Miss Syracuse) became the target of a racist social media backlash, Williams recounted the similarities with her own experiences, stating that she "wrote a book about everything that I went through, and I spent a lot of time talking about the death threats, the FBI, the sharpshooters ... it was a graver situation and more dangerous years ago—the change that was happening and the uproar because of the color of my skin."

 Williams would later comment that she was one of five minority contestants that year, noting that ballet dancer Deneen Graham "had already had a cross burned on her front yard because she was the first black Miss North Carolina [1983]."
 She also pointed out that "Suzette Charles was the first runner-up, and she was biracial.
-But when the press started, when I would go out on the—on the tour and do my appearances, and people would come up and say they never thought they'd see the day that it would happen; when people would want to shake my hand, and you'd see tears in their eyes, and they'd say, I never thought I'd see it in my lifetime—that's when, you know, it was definitely a very special honor."
+But when the press started, when I would go out on the ... tour and do my appearances, and people would come up and say they never thought they'd see the day that it would happen; when people would want to shake my hand, and you'd see tears in their eyes, and they'd say, I never thought I'd see it in my lifetime—that's when, you know, it was definitely a very special honor."